About Helicobacter pylori

-Helicobacter pylori (H. pylori) is gram-negative curved rod or s-shaped bacterium that infects the gastric mucosa3
+Helicobacter pylori (H. pylori) is a gram-negative curved rod or s-shaped bacterium that infects the gastric mucosa3

 First discovered in 1982 by Warren and Marshall, it was later classified as a ‘carcinogen’ by the World Health Organization in 19945,6